Website Maintenance Packages: What’s Included & How They Work

 What Happens Each Month (and What Doesn’t)

 Website maintenance isn’t a punch-clock service.
 The goal isn’t to “do tasks,” but rather, to keep your website running smoothly and reduce the likelihood of urgent problems.
+Ongoing maintenance is structured to prevent issues, protect performance, and keep your website reliable over time.

 This approach helps set realistic expectations and ensures maintenance supports your business instead of interrupting it.